Quantitative theory of magnetic interactions in solids: Introduction

 {\it Ab-initio} theory provide another important piece of information; that provided by the magnetization density.
-This is illustrated in Fig.3 for bcc Fe, for a plane inside the crystal, spanned by vectors parallel to the axis of the conventional unit cell of the bcc structure.
-Note that red coloration indicate high magnetization density while blue indicate low values of this density.
+This is illustrated in Fig. \ref{fig3} for bcc Fe, for a plane inside the crystal, spanned by vectors parallel to the axis of the conventional unit cell of the bcc structure.
+Note that red (dark grey) coloration indicate high magnetization density while blue (light grey) indicate low values of this density.
 As the figure shows, the magnetization density is high only in a small region that is located close to the atomic nuclei of the Fe atoms.
-This is a typical result and allows, for almost all materials, to describe the magnetic state as being composed of atom centered (or atomic) moments, as illustrated in the upper right of the figure.
-The results shown in Fig.3 justifies a discussion based on atomic moments and the different types of phenomena such moments display.
+This is a typical result and allows one, for almost all materials, to describe the magnetic state as being composed of atom centered (or atomic) moments, as illustrated in the upper right of the figure.
+The results shown in Fig. \ref{fig3} justifies a discussion based on atomic moments and the different types of phenomena such moments display.
+These results also shine light on the dynamics of magnetism, and the distinction made between fast (electrons) and slow (site dependent magnetisation directions) variables, illustrating the concept of ''temporarily broken ergodicity'' as analysed in detail in Refs. \cite{Gyorffy_1985, Staunton_1985, STAUNTON198415}.
+This is the basic principle for performing atomistic spin-dynamics simulations, e.g as outlined in Ref.\cite{eriksson2017atomistic}, where the slow variables evolve under the influence of a local Weiss field.